rene-d/advent-of-rust/README.md

 Solutions of [Advent of Code 2021](https://adventofcode.com/2021/) in [Rust](https://www.rust-lang.org), and sometimes in Python.

-Made for fun 😎 and exercise in Rust.
+Made for fun 😎 and to exercise in Rust.

 ## Puzzles